 The role of mindfulness is to allow the participant within a group to see their decisions clearly, see biases or personal traits that may steer their ability to see the truth.

-In this example of the skier was willing and open, mindfulness training could allow for a more impartial look at decision-making avalanche terrain and make for a safer journey.
+In this example if the skier was willing and open to mindfulness training there is a possibility for a more impartial decision-making process in avalanche terrain and that in turn makes for a safer journey.

 The running of a traditional 2,5 days avalanche awareness course within the framework of mindfulness practice.